emilyriehl/yoneda/src/simplicial-hott/9-yoneda.md

 ## Natural transformations involving a representable functor

-The Yoneda lemma characterizes natural transformations from a representable functor to a covariant family.
-Ordinary, such a natural transformation would involve a family of maps (phi : (z : A) -> hom A a z -> C z) together with a proof of naturality of these components, by as with covariant-transformation-naturality the naturality condition is automatic here.
+Fix a Segal type A and a term a : A. The Yoneda lemma characterizes natural transformations from the representable functor (hom A a) to a covariant type fmaily C. Ordinary, such a natural transformation would involve a family of maps (phi : (z : A) -> hom A a z -> C z) together with a proof of naturality of these components, but as is the case for covariant-transformation-naturality the naturality condition is automatic.

 ```rzk
 -- This unfolds a composition triangle to a square with an identity component